stream-projects/stream-video-image/README.md

 # About
 This Dockerfile configures the dependencies required to run headless chrome with GPU acceleration.
-It also the extra packages required to support puppeteer.
+It also installs the extra packages required to support puppeteer.

 I've only been able to get it to work on Ubuntu 20.04 with the pinned version of Chrome (not Chromium, regular chrome has better codec support).
-This [Linux Uprising post](https://www.linuxuprising.com/2018/08/how-to-enable-hardware-accelerated.html) found a patched vdpau-va-driver required to get VA-API support working.
+This [Linux Uprising post](https://www.linuxuprising.com/2018/08/how-to-enable-hardware-accelerated.html) found the patched vdpau-va-driver required to get VA-API support working.
 Once running, chrome://gpu should return an output like so:

 ![Logo](https://res.cloudinary.com/stream-studio/image/upload/v1633597030/pbhr3d2bidp5gwldbwnn.png)